shrekster2/bashos/README.md

 4.Go into the properties of bashos.sh and check "allow executing file as program"

-5.Type ./bashos.sh in the terminal window
+5.Type bash ./bashos.sh in the terminal window

 6.Have fun!